2003 Route 60 vehicle shooting

-On 20 June 2003, the Goldsteins, an Israeli family of four, were in a car on Route 60 in the West Bank headed towards Jerusalem when two Hamas members waiting in ambush on the roadside opened fire with AK-47s, hitting all four occupants.
-With the driver, Tzvi Goldstein, injured, the front passenger and father of the driver took the steering wheel and helped drive the car away from the gunmen and for a further eight miles in search of help before the car flipped over.
+On 20 June 2003, Howard Tzvi Goldstein was driving his parents, Eugene and Lorraine Goldstein and his wife, Michal (Honickman) from Eli to Jerusalem, after his son David’s wedding.
+Jerusalem.
+Near the Yabroud underpass two Hamas members waiting in ambush on the roadside opened fire with AK-47s, hitting all four occupants.
+Howard was severely injured so Eugene, who was sitting in the front seat, took the steering wheel and drove the car away from the gunmen and for a further eight miles in search of help before the car flipped over.

+Eugene suffered multiple gunshot wounds: his lungs were perforated, his shoulder blade was broken and shell fragments were embedded in his lung, liver and kidneys.
+A bullet was lodged between his heart and his lungs.
+Lorraine was shot multiple times and was severely injured by a bullet that cut her nose and her left upper lip requiring intubation and emergency surgery, Her chewing muscles were permanently damaged.
+Michal was injured by glass in her left eye, with hairline fractures of her ribs, bruising, and physical trauma when the vehicle eventually crashed and rolled over.

-Tzvi, an American-Israeli settler who had emigrated from the US a decade earlier, died of his injuries, while his family all survived, though with varying degrees of injury, after being taken to Hadassah Medical Center.
+Howard Tzvi died of his injuries.
+His family survived, with varying degrees of injury, after being taken to Hadassah Medical Center.

+The attack occurred on the day that Israeli troops withdrew from Northern Gaza, hailed by Secretary of State Colin Powell, who was visiting Jerusalem, as a significant development.

 Responsibility

 Hamas immediately claimed responsibility for the shooting attack.
-This claim, in 2003, was described by the Haaretz newspaper as "surprising," since, according to writer Amos Harel, before the attack, the "militant Islamic organization" (Hamas) has almost completely avoided carrying out shootings in the West Bank, focusing instead on using suicide bombers, primarily within the Green Line.
+This claim, was described by the Haaretz newspaper as "surprising," since, according to writer Amos Harel, before the attack, the "militant Islamic organization" (Hamas) has almost completely avoided carrying out shootings in the West Bank, focusing instead on using suicide bombers, primarily within the Green Line.